-There were generally multiple torturers who operated Judas Cradle.
-One of them would usually be in charge of the affairs with the rest assisting him.
-The device was invented in the 16th century Spain when the institution of Inquisition was widespread and new and brutal techniques of torture were being devised.
+There were generally multiple torturers operating a Judas Cradle.
+One person would usually be in charge, with others assisting him.
+The device was invented in 16th century Spain when the institution of Inquisition was widespread and new and brutal techniques of torture were being devised.

-Although mostly used for religious purposes, it was also used against the political opponents of the time.
-Another device very similar to Judas Cradle was also in vogue in Prussia but its purposes to discipline the wayward soldiers.
-This particularly device was simply known as “horse” and was specifically designed to cause damage to the genitals.
+Although mostly used for religious purposes to gain a confession, it was also used against the political opponents of the time.
+Another device very similar to Judas Cradle was also in vogue in Prussia but its purpose was to discipline the wayward soldiers.
+This particular device was simply known as the “horse” and was specifically designed to cause damage to the genitals.

-Among other methods, the victim was made to repeatedly fall on the pyramid to immensely increase the pain.
+Among other methods, the victim was repeatedly pushed down on the pyramid to increase the pain.
 The most common way to increase the pain, however, was to simply add weight to the legs of the victim.
 Sometimes the victim was raised with the ropes and given monetarily respite, but this was not done out of mercy but only to prolong the pain and misery of the victim.